 *How are courses structured?

-Most Symptometry degree programs involve self-paced, long-distance learning courses.
+Most Symptometry degree programs are self-paced and structured around long-distance learning.

 * Does the School offer or encourage web-based courses?

 Yes.
 The prerequisite courses are e-courses and can be found by CLICKING HERE.
 Web-based courses will be offered with each program.
 Current students are encouraged to take advantage of technology to form study groups, etc.